South Hills Academy

 • Old and New Testament Bible stories

-• Scripture memory verses
+• Scripture memory and interactive activities

 • Christian character — honesty, kindness, and responsibility

-• Reading comprehension across rich, varied texts
+• Reading comprehension across engaging literature

-• Number sense, place value, and the four operations
+• Number sense, place value, and the four operations to mastery

 • Fractions, decimals, money, time, and measurement